 - Dental materials

 Employment Outlook and Salary Information

 Dental technician school graduates can find employment in commercial laboratories and as private contractors.
 The U.S. Bureau of Labor and Statistics, (www.bls.gov), reports that many laboratory technicians work in small private medical manufacturing businesses; others work in dental offices and specialized health care stores.
-Dental laboratory technicians can expect to see about 1% job growth in the period of 2010-2020.
-According to BLS, the average annual salary for dental laboratory technicians was $39,320 in 2012.
+Dental laboratory technicians can expect to see 11% job growth from 2018-2028.
+According to the BLS, the mean annual salary for dental laboratory technicians was $44,330 in 2019.

 Continuing Education Information